Practice Management Network Co-chair

 Sandy is Managing Partner at Bennetts End Surgery where she works with 11 GP partners serving around 17,500 patients.
 She has 25 years’ experience of primary care management and patient participation, currently being a Trustee of the National Association for Patient Participation and a carers champion.
 Her relentless passion for ‘making a difference’ throughout her career has led to her becoming the first practice manager to be awarded Honorary Fellowship of The Royal College of General Practitioners.
 She contributed to the setting up of the national Practice Management Network in 2009, being the first chair, and continues to serve on the steering group.

-Val has worked in general practice since 1979.
+Val, who has worked in primary care within general practice since 1979, was awarded Practice Manager of the Year in the National Primary Care Awards 2006.
 She has been a practice manager since 1989, and in 2006 became sole contractor of Bridges Medical Practice after being a partner for some years.
-She was ‘last man standing’ after a series of retirements, emigration and sickness, but with the LMC’s support and encouragement she became the first practice manager in the country to be sole contractor employing salaried GPs.
-Val is now lead practice manager at Gateshead CCG and is interested in learning disabilities and veterans.
+She was the ‘last man standing’ after a series of retirements, emigration and sickness, but with the LMC’s support and encouragement she became the first practice manager in the country to be sole contractor employing GPs as salaried.
+Val semi retired in 2019 but has continued to be a voice for PM’s and also does work at failing practices and for PM’s who need support.
+She has maintained her link to Bridges but has stepped down as a Partner after encouraging one of the Salaried GP’s to step up and allow her to retire (sort of).
+She mainly continues her support work as mentor/coach and acting PM’s in the NE but does travel if asked.
+She is mainly approached by LMC’s, CCG’s but also at the request of other PM’s.